 - 14 oz (400g) fusilli bucati corti pasta or similar

-Add the sun dried tomatoes, garlic, pine nuts, 1 tbsp of parmesan and a sprinkling of pepper to a food processor.
+- Add the sun dried tomatoes, garlic, pine nuts, 1 tablespoon of parmesan and a sprinkling of pepper to a food processor.
 Add the hot roasted pepper (remove the green stalks) and blitz to a smooth paste, taste for salt and add if needed.

-Once you have the right consistency and another tbsp of grated parmesan and stir into the pasta, tear over some extra basil and serve.
+- Once you have the right consistency and another tablespoon of grated parmesan and stir into the pasta, tear over some extra basil and serve.

 - Use marinated jarred sun dried tomatoes with herbs and capers if possible.